II. Definition

 - Braude et al in Herbert (2015) EM Rap 15(2): 3-4

-IX.
+XIV.
 Management: Long-Term elimination of underlying causes

 - Treat causes above

-- Consider Sinusitis Management (e.g. nasal steroid, antibiotic)
+- Consider Sinusitis Management (e.g. nasal steroid, Antibiotic)

 - Consider GERD management (e.g. Proton Pump Inhibitor)